 - a.
 The General Institute Requirements, which offer a broad education in humanistic and scientific disciplines: - Six core science subjects, one subject from each of the following groups: 3.091, 5.111, or 5.112; 7.012, 7.013, 7.014, 7.015, or 7.016; 8.01, 8.011, 8.01L, or 8.012; 8.02, 8.021, or 8.022; 18.01, 18.01A, or 18.014; and 18.02, 18.02A, 18.022, 18.023, or 18.024.
 The available choices shall be equivalent as prerequisites for Departmental programs. - 2.
-Two Restricted Electives in Science and Technology, at least one of which is not in a student's own department. - One Laboratory subject of 12 units, or two Laboratory courses of at least six units each, so that the Laboratory work will call for a major commitment of the student's attention; it is suggested that students satisfy at least a portion of the Laboratory Requirements during the first two years. - 4.
+Two Restricted Electives in Science and Technology, at least one of which is not in a student's own department. - 3.
+Laboratory subject(s) or modules constituting 12 units (in sum) designated for the Laboratory Requirement, such that the Laboratory work will call for a major commitment of the student's attention; it is suggested that students satisfy at least a portion of the Laboratory Requirements during the first two years. - 4.
 The Humanities, Arts, and Social Sciences Requirement, consisting of eight subjects, including the following: a.
-A Distribution Component, consisting of one subject each in the following three categories: the Humanities, the Arts, and the Social Sciences. b.
+A Distribution Component, consisting of one subject each in the following three categories: the Humanities, the Arts, and the Social Sciences; b.
 A Concentration Component, consisting of three or four subjects, as approved by the Subcommittee on the HASS Requirement.
 The remaining subjects in fulfillment of the eight-subject HASS Requirement, beyond the Distribution Component and the Concentration Component, shall be chosen by the student. - 5.
 The Communication Requirement, consisting of four Communication-Intensive subjects as voted by the Faculty. - 6.
 The Physical Educational and Wellness Requirement. - b.
-A total of at least 180 but not more than 198 units (excluding ROTC units) as follows:
+A total of at least 180 but not more than 198 units (excluding ROTC units) as follows: - 1) At least 96 units in courses offered by MIT. - 2) Unrestricted electives totaling at least 48 units.

-$^{20}$ The CoC approved removal from the MIT Bulletin of 18.023, effective Spring 2014, and 18.014 and 18.024, effective Fall 2017.
+&lt;sup>20 The CoC approved removal from the MIT Bulletin of 18.023, effective Spring 2014, and 18.014 and 18.024, effective Fall 2017.

-- 1) At least 96 units in courses offered by MIT. - 2) Unrestricted electives totaling at least 48 units. - 3) A Departmental program normally including up to 132 units and the equivalent of 11 subjects; but the Committee on Curricula may approve Departmental programs including up to the equivalent of 12 and one-half subjects and 150 units.
+3) A Departmental program normally including up to 132 units and the equivalent of 11 subjects; but the Committee on Curricula may approve Departmental programs including up to the equivalent of 12 and one-half subjects and 150 units.
 In addition, Departmental programs may specify or expect up to three subjects that are also used by students to satisfy the General Institute Requirements, with the understanding that the department would allow specified substitutions of closely related subjects in other departments where possible.